 Command Description Online Help Opens the Harmony Help system, complete with instructions on how to use the system.
 This requires an internet connection.
 Getting Started Opens the Harmony Getting Started Guide (in PDF format) in a browser window.
 Requires Acrobat Reader.
-Toon Boom on the Web Opens the Toon Boom website, which features a Support and Community > Forum section.
+Scripting Interface Documentation Opens the Harmony Scripting Interface Documentation.
+Extended Scripting Interface Documentation Opens the Harmony Extended Scripting Interface Documentation.
+Script Node Documentation Opens the Harmony Script Node Documentation.
+Python Interface Documentation Opens the Harmony Python Scripting Documentation.
+See Toon Boom on the Web Opens the Toon Boom website, which features a Support and Community > Forum section.
 Customer Experience Improvement Program The Customer Experience Improvement Program allows Toon Boom to collect usage information.
 The data does not contain any personally identifiable information and cannot be used to identify you.
 The data will consist of a basic hardware description, a project summary and usage information.
 The information is used only for software improvement purposes, as well as for sharing with third parties for the same reason.
 This program is enabled by default but is voluntary.
 If you prefer not to participate, you can opt out when you first launch the software, by using a global preference, or by a command line argument.

 About Identifies the product name and version number.
 Show Welcome Screen Displays the Harmony Welcome screen.
 Show End User License Agreement Displays the End User License Agreement.
 Debug Mode When enabled, information is logged in the Message Log view about the preview generated in the Camera view, each time the preview is refreshed.
 In OpenGL preview mode, summary information is logged about the amount of nodes to process and the time it takes to generate the preview.
 In Render Preview mode, detailed information about each composite and effect that is processed is logged.
 Additionally, this option makes the Node view display information on each of its node about the amount of time a node must be processed to generate the OpenGL preview, and the total amount of time (in milliseconds) it takes for the node to process all its ingoing connections.
+The amount of times the output of this node and its parent nodes require to process for the OpenGL preview.
 This can be useful if the complexity of a scene is impacting application performance, as it may help you identify the parts of your node system that have the most impact on the time it takes to generate the preview.

-The time indicated is cumulative from the top-down.
+NOTE The time indicated is cumulative from the top-down.
 This means a child node will always indicate that it takes at least as much time to process as its parent.
+Shortcuts Displays the complete list of keyboard shortcuts for Harmony.